Is there a connection between receding gums, snoring, and feeling less-than-energetic?

 - 31:25 Why children snoring is a big sign of trouble.

-- 41:30 How to naturally increase your will power!
+- 41:30 How to naturally increase your willpower!

 Wrapping Up…